-2. AUDIT COMMITTEE
+2. AUDIT AND GOVERNANCE COMMITTEE

-2.1.
-To consider and approve the audited accounts to enable publication of those accounts each year to meet statutory deadlines.
+- 2.1.
+To consider and approve the audited accounts to enable publication of those accounts each year to meet statutory deadlines. - 2.2.
+To keep under review and to offer advice upon the Authority's corporate governance arrangements including its arrangements for managing risk (including fraud) and systems of internal control.